 Stem cell transplants might be an option for people who have severe symptoms that haven't responded to more-common treatments.
 If the lungs or kidneys have been severely damaged, organ transplants might be considered.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies

 You can take a number of steps to help manage your symptoms of scleroderma:

 - Stay active.
 Exercise keeps your body flexible, improves circulation and relieves stiffness.
 Range-of-motion exercises can help keep your skin and joints flexible.
 This is always very important, but especially early in the disease course.

 - Manage heartburn.
 Avoid foods that give you heartburn or gas.
 Also avoid late-night meals.
-Elevate the head of your bed to keep stomach acid from backing up into your esophagus (reflux) as you sleep.
+Elevate the head of your bed to keep stomach acid from backing up into your esophagus as you sleep.
 Antacids may help relieve symptoms.